AdaCore/gnatstudio/docs/users_guide/extending.rst

   </test>

-The previous method is shorter but less flexible than the following, where we also create the :file:`My_Tools` menu, if it doesn't already exist, to appear after the :guilabel:`File` menu.
-This can't be done by using only :file:`<menu>` tags.
+The previous method is shorter but less flexible than the following, where we also create the :file:`My_Tools` menu, if it does not already exist, to appear after the :guilabel:`File` menu.
+This cannot be done by using only :file:`<menu>` tags.
 We also insert several items in that new menu::